Updated, 2:20 p.m.

 For a long time, however, I used it with some difficulty.
 Unlike better-known emoticons like :) or ;), ¯\_(ツ)_/¯ borrows characters from the Japanese syllabary called katakana.
 That makes it a kaomoji, a Japanese emoticon; it also makes it, on Western alphabetical keyboards at least, very hard to type.
 But then I found a solution, and it saves me having to google “smiley sideways shrug” every time I want to quickly rail at the world’s inherent lack of meaning.

 My solution is also only possible on a Mac and/or iPhone. (

 I’m sure there is a Windows fix, but I don’t know what it is.
 Let me know if you do.
-On Twitter, Justin Jacoby Smith recommends Auspex, a free utility that mimics the Mac and iPhone’s system-wide text-replacement function.
+On Twitter, Justin Jacoby Smith recommends Auspex, a free utility for Windows that mimics the Mac and iPhone’s system-wide text-replacement function.
 And the best app like this for Android seems to be Textspansion.
 Both apps should allow for easy shrugging.)

 On a Mac

 1. Open System Preferences, then go to the “Keyboard” preference pane.